FrankKooij/thesis/README.md

 # thesis
-My PhD thesis "Geospatial Data on the Web"
+I use this repository to publish my PhD thesis "Geospatial Data on the Web".

+Currently, the final draft can be found here!